Skip to main content

 4. Monitoring and performance tuning:

-PX-CSI provides tools to monitor storage performance and adjust configurations, such as region and zone labels, to meet application needs dynamically.
+PX-CSI provides tools to monitor storage performance and adjust configurations, such as the region and zone labels, to meet application needs dynamically.

 Enable CSI topology on an existing cluster